- How you move through - and eventually beyond a divorce is your choice.

 Mediation is an alternative dispute resolution process that was first used by the ancient Greeks nearly 1,500 years ago as a means to settle disputes between village members.
 With the first recorded case of mediation occurring in 533 A.D. or C.E.

 Two villagers on opposite sides of an issue would enlist the help of the village elder to aid them in resolving their dispute.

 Through active discussion and debate, the elder would help the two parties move towards consensus and ultimately, an agreement.

 The elder would note the solution reached by he and the parties.

 And the parties would then move forward peacefully, having come to a mutually agreeable resolution.

-Since those early days mediation and the mediation process has evolved.
+Since those early days mediation has evolved.

 It’s now being used to resolve issues covering a wide variety of topics that range from a simple argument between two neighbors all the way up to helping diplomats to end wars.